 How to make ribbon veils and pony falls #Fashion Advice#ribbon veil#wedding veil alternatives#wedding veils June 12 2007 | Ariel arielmstallings Hi Ariel!
 I absolutely love your hair in your wedding photos.
 The ribbons are fabulous!
 While I wouldn't do the exact same thing, I would love something with the ribbons or something like it.
 I don't even know where to begin looking for either someone to do my hair for me or how I might possible do it myself.
 Do you have any suggestions? — Alicia Photo of my wedding outfit by Jon Lok Hey, Alicia — it's super easy to do your hair yourself if you go for a ribbon veil/pony falls like I did.
 I had two pairs of falls, which were essentially just big elastic hair-ties with organza ribbon, yarn, and strips of fabric tied on to them.
 Seriously, that's all they were.
 They're super easy to make: Get some big thick hair ties Buy some nice ribbon Tie the ribbon onto the ties. …Tada!
 As for how to attach them, that's a bit more complicated — but not much.
 For my falls, one set was shorter (18 inches or so) and one was longer (close to 30 inches, maybe?).
 Here's how I attached em: I put my hair into two high buns.
 I secured the longer falls by putting the rubber band around the base of the buns, letting the ribbons hang down my back I secured the short falls onto my buns the same way, and then wrapped the falls around my buns to make big huge buns.
 I did a little bit of criss-crossing and tying to make sure things were secure.
 This video gives you some clues: If you play around and practice at home, you'll figure out how to do it pretty quickly — I think it took about 15 minutes for me to affix my ribbon falls for my wedding.
 Rainbow ribbons & curls We all know I'm a sucker for ribbon veils, but I'm LURVING Teresa's curls wrapped around rainbow ribbons.
 Read More Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
-You can get to know her better on her Insta stories.
-PREVIOUS Awesome wedding guestbook templates NEXT Offbeat Advertising Show/Hide comments [ 8 ] Thanks again Ariel!
+Subscribe to her newsletter to get the behind-the-scenes stuff.
+PREVIOUS Awesome wedding guestbook templates NEXT Non-sappy father/daughter dance songs Show/Hide comments [ 8 ] Thanks again Ariel!
 This site is exactly what I needed and your advice for us indie-brides is GREAT!
-Reply this is for alicia: my falls were of two types, tie-ins and ponytail holders. my hair was a little complicated, and the work doesn't really show in the photos. also, you don't need to do what i did 😛 i had four dutch braids in my hair, and due to some lovely last minute stuff, had two pairs of falls. i just tied or twisted each fall onto the end of a braid. normally i would have done two buns and wrapped the falls around, making sure to twist the fall in such a way so the yarn and ribbons fell from the top of the bun, hiding it. if you want photos, ariel did an entry back near the beginning/middle of may that links to all the photos (i'm the one with the peacock eye feathers in the back, it's a very cool photo), or just go to flickr and search for lyracole 🙂 1 agrees Reply Those were really cool elly.
+Reply this is for alicia: my falls were of two types, tie-ins and ponytail holders. my hair was a little complicated, and the work doesn't really show in the photos. also, you don't need to do what i did 😛 i had four dutch braids in my hair, and due to some lovely last minute stuff, had two pairs of falls. i just tied or twisted each fall onto the end of a braid. normally i would have done two buns and wrapped the falls around, making sure to twist the fall in such a way so the yarn and ribbons fell from the top of the bun, hiding it. if you want photos, ariel did an entry back near the beginning/middle of may that links to all the photos (i'm the one with the peacock eye feathers in the back, it's a very cool photo), or just go to flickr and search for lyracole 🙂 Reply Those were really cool elly.
 The links Ariel gave and your photos too are giving me all kinds of ideas now.
 Plus I feel like I can do it myself now too!
 I'm hoping when I get home today the mail man will have dropped off my copy of Offbeat Bride where (I should have known) I'm sure Ariel goes into more detail about it!
 But thank you both for the info!
 Love all the pictures!
-2 agree Reply I love this alternative to a traditional headpiece — I'm not a blushing bride, so who needs it?
-1 agrees Reply for kelly: actually a lot of people do the falls at other times…bellydancers are the big group that come to mind right away. also, there are cyberfalls, which of course cybergoths wear 😛 it's weird, but falls of all types show up all over the place, not just in weird weddings 🙂 Reply […] differently than you.
+Reply I love this alternative to a traditional headpiece — I'm not a blushing bride, so who needs it?
+Reply for kelly: actually a lot of people do the falls at other times…bellydancers are the big group that come to mind right away. also, there are cyberfalls, which of course cybergoths wear 😛 it's weird, but falls of all types show up all over the place, not just in weird weddings 🙂 Reply […] differently than you.
 Your handwritten wedding vows?
 Tacky!
 Using old mugs as favors?
 Tacky!
 Your ribbon veil?
 Tacky!
 Your father reading a poem he wrote instead of Corinthians? […] Reply I've been wanting to do a ribbon veil for a long time now, but I've yet to see anyone do the sort of ribbon veil I'm planning on doing! teehee! yay!
 My hair is very curly, so I'm planning a curly updo with ribbons weaving and curling in and out of my hair and being a bit more sparse than most of the ribbon veils I see.
 I want my shoulders and the back of my dress to be seen more, so I'll probably do sheer ribbons and very, very thin ribbons. 🙂 Reply That sounds beautiful, Candy!
 I'd love to see how it turns out!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.